planetfederal/workshops/workshops/geoserver/intro/doc/source/data/workspace.rst

 The first step in data loading is usually to create a :term:`workspace`.
 This creates a virtual container for your project.
 Multiple layers from multiple sources can all be contained inside a workspace, with the primary constraint being that each layer name be unique.

 #.
-Navigate to the main :ref:`geoserver.webadmin` page.
+Navigate to the GeoServer Welcome page.

 #.
-Click on the :guilabel:`Workspaces` link on the left column, under :guilabel:`Data`.
+Click the :guilabel:`Workspaces` link on the left column, under :guilabel:`Data`.

    .. figure:: img/workspace_link.png

       Click to go to the Workspaces page

 #.
-Click on the "Add new workspace" link at the top center of the page.
+Click the :guilabel:`Add new workspace` link at the top center of the page.

    .. figure:: img/workspace_page.png